-2.2.7 Specification
+2.3.7 Specification

 Section 1.1.1-15 requires a substance that is used as a nutritive substance must comply with any relevant specification set out in Schedule 3.
-Since no published specifications currently exist for 2'-FL/DFL, LNT, 6'-SL and 3'-SL in Schedule 3, FSANZ proposes adopting the specifications proposed by the Applicant.
+Since no published specifications currently exist for 2'-FL/DFL, LNT, 6'-SL and 3'-SL in Schedule 3, proposed specifications were provided by the applicant.
+The proposed specifications do not raise any safety concerns and are considered appropriate for substances added to infant formula products.

-The proposed specification parameters are shown in Tables 1 to 4 of SD1.
-These specifications are included in the draft variation at Attachment A.
+The specification parameters provided by the applicant are shown in Tables 1 to 4 of SD1.
+These specifications, with amendments as noted in Section 1.7 of this Approval Report, are included in the approved draft variation at Attachment A.

-2.2.8 Labelling
+2.3.8 Labelling

-2.2.8.1 Statement of ingredients
+2.3.8.1 Statement of ingredients

 Standard 1.2.4 requires food for sale to be labelled with a statement of ingredients unless exempt.
-The label on a package of IFP must contain a statement of ingredients.
+The label on a package of infant formula product must contain a statement of ingredients.
 Should manufacturers choose to add 2'-FL/DFL, LNT, 6'-SL and 3'-SL individually or in combination, then these substances must be declared in the statement of ingredients.